jeromevl/moodtracker/README.md

 ## Database

-Database will be automatically created by vua EF Migrations upon run of backend.
+Database will automatically be created via EF Migrations upon run of backend.

 ## Frontend